School Direct Secondary training places are available for 2018-19 in:

 Applicants for our School Direct programmes may be eligible for scholarships and bursaries.
 Further information can be found on the Department for Education website: https://getintoteaching.education.gov.uk/funding-and-salary/overview

-Please contact us if your require further information about our courses or to arrange a school experience visit.
+Please contact us if you require further information about our courses or to arrange a school experience visit.

-Some accommodation may be available for trainees on site at Ampleforth College.
+Some accommodation may be available for trainees on site if one of their placements is at Ampleforth College.
 The College also has a range of properties around the campus, in Ampleforth village and other nearby locations which it lets commercially.
 Please contact us for advice if you do not know the area.
 If you are interested in renting accommodation we can put you in touch with our Property and Estate Manager.